toufikexp/Call_Center_Ai_Agentic/README.md

 This solution implements a complete LangGraph-based pipeline that:
 - Transcribes audio using fine-tuned Whisper models
-- Refines transcripts using Gemini API (temporary solution)
+- Refines transcripts using Gemini API (`gemini-2.0-flash-exp`) with quality scoring (temporary solution)
 - Performs quality assurance with conditional loops
 - Corrects low-confidence transcriptions using local LLMs (Qwen)
 - Classifies call subjects using DziriBERT